-BLACHIR supports previous research into health inequalities such as the Marmot Reviews, demonstrating that widespread inequality creates barriers to healthy behaviours, as faced by Birmingham and Lewisham's Black African and Black Caribbean communities.
-The Review highlights that we must address the root causes and not just the results of bad health by focusing on fairness, a good start in life, supporting individuals at key stages and planning interventions better in partnership with our communities.
+BLACHIR supports previous research into health inequalities such as the Marmot Reviews^{1,2}, demonstrating that widespread inequality creates barriers to healthy behaviours, as faced by Birmingham and Lewisham's Black African and Black Caribbean communities.
+The Review highlights that we must address the root causes and not just the results of bad health by focusing on fairness, a good start in life, supporting individuals at key stages and planning interventions better in partnership with

+Marmot, M., Goldblatt, P. and Allen, J. (2010) Fair Society.
+Healthy Lives, Strategic Review of Health Inequalities in England post 2010.
+Institute of Health Equity Marmot, M. et al (2020) Build Back Fairer: The COVID-19 Marmot Review.
+The Health Foundation our communities.
 We must make sure that we offer appropriate and accessible interventions at critical times in people's lives, whilst also continuously improving the way services work with them in culturally competent ways designed with communities in collaboration.